RNAclub/rnaclub.github.io/_pages/events.md

   <div class="details">
     <div>
       <h1 id="time1">Mofang Liu - RNA regulation and male reproductive development </h1>
       <p id="p1"> Mofang Liu is a researcher at the Center for Innovation and Excellence in Molecular and Cellular Sciences.
-Her primary research encompasses RNA regulation and male reproductive studies, and she aims to shed light on the unknown causes behind more than half of male infertility, which has emerged as a global social concern.<a href="{{ site.url }}{{ site.baseurl }}/docs/events_docs/20240110_Mofang_Liu.html">(More...) </a> </p>
+Her primary research encompasses RNA regulation and male reproductive studies, and she aims to shed light on the unknown causes behind more than half of male infertility, which has emerged as a global social concern.
+Her concentrated efforts in RNA regulation <a href="{{ site.url }}{{ site.baseurl }}/docs/events_docs/20240110_Mofang_Liu.html">(More...) </a> </p>
     </div>
   </div>
 </div>